go-vikunja/vikunja/Featurecreep.md

 * [ ] Summary of tasks to do in a configurable interval (every day/week or so)
 * [ ] Disable/enable task fields in a list
   * [ ] With inheritence from namespaces
-* [ ] Custom statuses for tasks, configurable in the list settings
+* [ ] Custom statuses for tasks and projects, configurable in the list settings
   * [ ] With inheritence from namespaces
+* [ ] Project start/end/deadline dates
 * [ ] Better filters
   * [ ] by lables
   * [ ] Due dates